-Providing our Stanford Pediatrics Community with the tools and resources needed for research, academic career and clinical training.
+Providing our Fellows with the tools and resources needed to thrive and succeed in fellowship training.

 The Fellowship Leadership Team within the Department of Pediatrics offers a range of curricula, activities, and resources to support fellows during their training.